aytheotaku/jwt-auth-api/README.md

 Interacting with this api, you are able to create and authenticate clients using Json Web Tokens which are needed to perform CRUD Operations on Transactions.

-The API is live at `https://jwt-auth-api-34os.onrender.com`
+The API is live at https://jwt-auth-api-34os.onrender.com/

+This API has also been documented using Postman, find this documentation here at : https://documenter.getpostman.com/view/11792638/2s93eYUBzR

 <!-- The API is live at ${{will_insert_api_url}} -->
 ## Getting Started